Observation of Nagaoka Polarons in a Fermi-Hubbard Quantum Simulator: Discussion and Outlook

 Future work can further probe the existence of bound states mediated by kinetic frustration at finite polarization \cite{zhang_pairing_2018,morera_attraction_2021,davydova_itinerant_2023,foutty_tunable_2023} through measurements of spin susceptibility.
-In the large doping regime, our platform could investigate dopant pairing and superconductivity based on a `spin-bag' mechanism \cite{schrieffer_spin-bag_1988}.
+These states have drawn interest from condensed-matter experiments with transition metal dichalcogenides, where observations of kinetic magnetism and spin polarons have recently been reported \cite{tang_simulation_2020,ciorciaro_kinetic_2023,tao_observation_2023}.
+Our quantum simulator using ultracold atoms may help elucidate the mechanism of the kinetic magnetism by providing a pristine realization of the triangular lattice Hubbard model and precisely tunable interactions.
+In the large doping regime, our platform could furthermore investigate dopant pairing and superconductivity based on a `spin-bag' mechanism \cite{schrieffer_spin-bag_1988}.
 Our lowest experimental temperatures $T/t \approx 0.3$, would allow the exploration of such phenomena governed by tunneling energy $t$, at interactions and dopings where our finite-temperature simulations are challenging over large system sizes.
-At weaker interactions where spin exchange becomes dominant, multi-point correlation measurements of spin and density could furthermore shed light on resonating-bond-solid \cite{majumdar_nextnearestneighbor_2003,auerbach_interacting_2012} and quantum spin liquid states \cite{szasz_chiral_2020} driven by frustration.